 List each partner's name and describe their roles in the project.
 If there are no partners, indicate "Not Applicable."

 Activities.
-Identify each major project activity area.
-For each major project activity area, provide:
+Identify each Key Activity area.
+For each area, provide:

-- Activity name. - A detailed narrative of the activity and what will be done. - The outputs that will be measured for each activity. - A list of resources needed.
+- Activity name. - A narrative of the activity and what will be done. - The outputs that will be measured for each activity. - A list of resources needed.